lambdaisland/classpath/README.md

 Caveat: we can only *add* to the classpath, any dependencies that were present when the app started will remain accessible.

+You can pass the option `:include-local-roots? true` to also watch any `deps.edn` of projects that are referenced via `:local/root` in your project's `deps.edn`

 ### Classpath inspection and manipulation

 ```clojure